RyanHx/AmazonEbookGetter/README.md

 2. Give it the full path to your Firefox exe (it'll show an example)
 3. It'll take you to the Amazon login page - when signing in remember to tick "Keep me signed in" so the script doesn't fail halfway through.
 4. Once logged in, press any key in the console and it'll start!
+5. When the program finishes, it'll ask you to press a key which then allows it to cleanly close the browser.

+Unless absolutely necessary, please avoid closing the browser/console yourself.
+Use the "Press any key to cancel/finish" feature detailed below.

 ### Cancelling the script midway
 At any time you can press a key in the console to cancel the script; it'll save the latest page it was on to start again from where you left off.